Discover what to do in Toulouse in one day: The best ideas to make the most of your visit.

 Couple enjoying the sunrise by the Garonne in front of the Pont Saint-Pierre in Toulouse.

-Before lunch, take a stroll along the Garonne River and cross the Pont Neuf, Toulouse’s oldest bridge.
-From here, you’ll get postcard-worthy views of The Pink City, the Dôme de la Grave, and the colorful facades reflected on the water.
+Before lunch, take a stroll along the banks of the Garonne River and cross the Pont Neuf, the oldest bridge in Toulouse.
+From here, you’ll enjoy postcard-worthy views of La Ville Rose, the Dôme de la Grave, and the colorful façades reflected in the water.

 If the weather’s nice, let the kids run along the Quai de la Daurade while you enjoy the laid-back riverside vibe — the perfect way to reset before diving into Toulouse’s famous food scene.